The Satanic Verses controversy: Attempts to revoke the fatwa

 On 24 September 1998, as a precondition to the restoration of diplomatic relations with Britain, the Iranian government, then headed by reformist Muhammad Khatami, gave a public commitment that it would "neither support nor hinder assassination operations on Rushdie".
 In early 2005, Khomeini's fatwa was reaffirmed by Iran's Supreme Leader, Ayatollah Ali Khamenei, in a message to Muslim pilgrims making the annual pilgrimage to Mecca.
 Additionally, the Revolutionary Guards have declared that the death sentence on him is still valid.
 Iran has rejected requests to withdraw the fatwa on the basis that only the person who issued it may withdraw it, with Ruhollah Khomeini having died in 1989.

 On 14 February 2006, the Iranian state news agency reported that the fatwa will remain in place permanently.

 In 2007, Salman Rushdie reported that he still receives a "sort of Valentine's card" from Iran each year on 14 February letting him know the country has not forgotten the vow to kill him.
 He was also quoted saying, "It's reached the point where it's a piece of rhetoric rather than a real threat".

+Assassination attempts

+Following the fatwa aissued by Khomeini in 1989, several assassination and assassination attempts were carried out around the world.
+On 13 July 1991, Hitoshi Igarashi, the Japanese translator of Salman Rushdie’s "The Satanic Verses", was found stabbed to death in his office at the University of Tsukuba, discovered by a cleaning staff member.
+Just ten days earlier, on 3 July, Rushdie’s Italian translator, Ettore Capriolo, had been brutally attacked and seriously wounded in his Milan apartment after being stabbed multiple times.

+Two years later, on 11 October 1993, William Nygaard, the Norwegian publisher of "The Satanic Verses", was shot three times in the back outside his Oslo home.
+He survived the assassination attempt but spent several months in recovery.

+In another violent episode linked to the book, Turkish translator Aziz Nesin narrowly escaped death on 2 July 1993, when a mob of arsonists targeted the Madımak Hotel in Sivas, where he was staying.
+The attackers, incited following Friday prayers, set fire to the building, killing 37 people—primarily Alevi intellectuals, poets, and musicians.
+Nesin survived because the crowd failed to identify him early on.